NGFN-PLUS

 Homepage: www.zaum-online.de/

 Atopy is defined as a familial tendency to develop characteristic IgE-mediated allergic diseases.
 The prevalence of atopic diseases (atopic dermatitis, asthma, allergic rhinitis) has increased to approx. 30%.
 The human genetic background together with environmental factors is thought to be responsible for this almost epidemic increase of IgE-mediated allergies.
 However, the precise function and linkage to allergic diseases has only been provided for a limited number of individual genes so far.
-In this respect, the systematic development of phenotypically and genotypically defined animal models will represent an important step forward.
-In this project, we will phenotype baseline total IgE levels and the allergic airway response in mutant mouse lines exposed to environmentally relevant allergens.
-In addition, we will employ an anaphylaxis model to analyze mechanisms of systemic IgE-mediated allergy.
-Our aim is to identify, in collaboration with NGFN partners, pathways and genes that lead to a better understanding of the pathogenesis of IgE-mediated allergic diseases under defined environmental challenge conditions, and subsequently to new diagnostic and therapeutic strategies against allergy.

 Further Coordinators: